 - 44% expect that AI will boost productivity.

 - 43% are sure that AI will be a major factor in boosting revenue.

 - 40% recognize the use of AI in retail decision-making as the main benefit of the technology.

 No wonder retailers pay close attention to those benefits, statistics, and occurring use cases.
 MarketsandMarkets predicts that global spending on AI in the retail supply chain will hit $10 billion by 2025, growing annually by over 45%.

 Read more on Artificial Intelligence in Customer Service.

 Artificial Intelligence and Machine Learning-based solutions can help your retail business grow.
 Stay relevant and surpass your competitors in the market!
-Automated processes, better insights for your business, and stronger relationships with customers will result in increased revenue.
-Artificial Intelligence retail solutions like chatbots, visual search, or voice search can dramatically transform your bottom line.
-We expect 2020 to be a very good year for Artificial Intelligence in Retail.
-If you interested in AI development for Retail, we suggest you start with this article: Top 6 AI Companies to Start Your ML Project.
-If you are ready to reach the full potential of your business with AI solutions for retail or have any questions on this subject, feel free to contact us at SPD Group!
+Automated processes, better insights for your business, and improved customer engagement will result in increased revenue.
+Artificial Intelligence retail and eCommerce solutions like chatbots, visual search, or voice search can dramatically increase your bottom line.

 Have more questions about AI solutions for Retail?
 Ask our experts!

 Contact our experts to get a free consultation and time&budget estimate for your project.Contact Us